mandolyte/mdtopdf/README.md

 callbacks.
 This is a valuable debug tool showing each callback and data provided in each while the AST is presented.

+## Supported Markdown
+The supported elements of markdown are:
+- Emphasized and strong text
+- Headings 1-6
+- Ordered and unordered lists
+- Nested lists
+- Images
+- Tables (but see limitations below)
+- Links
+- Code blocks and backticked text

 ## Limitations and Known Issues

 1. It is common for Markdown to include HTML.
 HTML is treated as a "code block". *There is no attempt to convert raw HTML to PDF.*